VirusTotal/yara/docs/capi.rst

   .. versionadded:: 3.4.0

   Load compiled rules from *stream*.
-Returns one of the following error codes:
+Rules loaded this way can not be saved back using :c:func:`yr_rules_save_stream`.
+Returns one of the following error
+  codes:

     :c:macro:`ERROR_SUCCESS`